 At high speeds, wings push the wheels down into the ground, making a noticeable difference in steering and control.
 Yet most cars you see driving up and down the high street with a huge wing are front-wheel drive, basically having the opposite effect – wheelies anyone?

 If you love the sound of crunching body work every time you mount a curb or drive over a speed bump, then body kits are the one for you.
-On top of being an absolutely useless addition to your car, they also result in some truly morbid Frankenstein-like used car creations.
+On top of being an absolutely useless addition to your car and adversely affecting used car prices, they also result in some truly morbid Frankenstein-like used car creations.